Australia and weapons of mass destruction: Delivery platforms

 Like virtually every other developed nation and most larger developing nations, Australia has weapons systems which could be used to deliver nuclear weapons to its neighbours, if nuclear weapons were developed.
-The Royal Australian Air Force has 71 F/A-18 Hornet strike fighters and 24 F/A-18F Super Hornet strike fighters.
+The Royal Australian Air Force has 72 F-35A Lightning II strike fighters and 24 F/A-18F Super Hornet strike fighters.

 Australia previously operated the Douglas A-4 Skyhawk ground-attack aircraft and the English Electric Canberra and General Dynamics F-111C bombers, which were theoretically capable of delivering nuclear weapons, and F-111G tactical bombers which converted from United States Air Force FB-111A strategic nuclear bombers.
+75 F/A-18A/B Hornets were also operated until their retirement in 2021.
 Prior to the delivery of the F-111C, Australia briefly operated the McDonnell Douglas F-4E leased from the United States Air Force, standard Block 43/44 models capable of delivering nuclear weapons.

 As part of Air Staff Requirement (Operational Requirement/Air) 36 for bomber aircraft in the 1950s, the Royal Australian Air Force specified a requirement for "an offensive tactical strike capability" and "strategic defence of Australia" with targets "as far north as the Kra Peninsula".
 The bomber was required to have a range of not less than 4000 nmi and be capable of carrying at least 20000 lb of conventional bombs or one BLUE DANUBE nuclear weapon (which had been air dropped at Maralinga on 11 October 1956).
 Locally manufactured versions of the Avro Vulcan or Handley Page Victor nuclear bombers were some of the options considered.